Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions: Introduction

 \item In Sec.\,\ref{sec_5} we will employ the methodology of Sec.~\ref{dyn_high_exc} to describe coherent dynamics subject to \emph{periodic driving}.
 Here we will review how long-range interactions allow to stabilize genuinely non-equilibrium phases, without an equilibrium counterpart, in low-dimensional quantum systems of the kind routinely realized in AMO experiments.
 This will include phases that may be viewed as quantum many-body realizations of the celebrated Kapitza pendulum (Sec.~\ref{sec_kapitza}) as well as discrete-time crystals, which spontaneously break time-translation symmetry (Sec.~\ref{sec_tc}). \item Finally, in the conclusive Section, we spell out the topics which are \emph{not} covered in this Report: from effects of inhomogeneities, to frustrated, random, or noisy interactions, to dissipative and monitored dynamics. \end{itemize}

 Throughout the presentation, our goal is to provide both physical intuition and systematic theoretical understanding of experimentally relevant phenomena.
-We kept the style of the Report on the pedagogical side, as we hope this work will also be useful to inexperienced readers who only possess a ground knowledge of quantum many-body theory and are interested in taking their first dive into the realm of quantum dynamics in presence of long-range interactions.
+We kept the style of the Report on the pedagogical side, as we hope this work will also be useful to readers who are interested in taking their first dive into the realm of quantum dynamics in presence of long-range interactions.